Foto:G.Ludovice

 Movements, or sacred dances, constitute an integral part of the Gurdjieff Work.
 Gurdjieff sometimes referred to himself as a "teacher of dancing," and gained initial public notice for his attempts to put on a ballet in Moscow called "Struggle of the Magicians."

-private viewing by the Gurdjieff Foundations, and one is shown in a scene in the Peter Brook movie Meetings with Remarkable Men.
+Films of Movements demonstrations are occasionally shown for private viewing by the Gurdjieff Foundations, and one is shown in a scene in the Peter Brook movie Meetings with Remarkable Men.

 Gurdjieff taught that group efforts both enhance and surpass individual efforts preparing them to practice a new psychology of evolution.
 To accomplish this he needed to constantly innovate and create new alarm clocks to awaken his sleeping students as Jesus did 1900 years before.
 Students regularly met with group leaders; both separately and in group meetings, and came together for "work periods" where intensive conscious labor, connected with the forms mentioned above.
 Work in the kitchen was a special task and sometimes elaborate meals were prepared.
 This food was the the lowest of the three being foods, food, air and impressions.
 Air and impressions being even more important, special exercises were given for them.